Richardaeld/Fat_Racoon_Kitchen/README.md

 ### PyMongo
 + Install PyMongo
-    + In bash (of GitPod) type, `pip3 install flask-pymongo` and press enter.
+    + In bash (of GitPod clone) type, `pip3 install flask-pymongo` and press enter.
-    + In bash (of GitPod) type, `pip3 install dnspython` and press enter.
+    + In bash (of GitPod clone) type, `pip3 install dnspython` and press enter.

-## Deploy Clone in GitHub - GitPod
-+ Go to the location of the original repository in GitHub, [https://github.com/Richardaeld/Fat_Racoon_Kitchen](https://github.com/Richardaeld/Fat_Racoon_Kitchen).
-+ Click on the **Code** button to get the drop down menu.
-+ Copy the HTTPS address provided.
-+ Create a new GitHub/GitPod project (to house the new clone) and then open this new project.
-+ Go to the Bash and type, `git clone <HTTP>`, paste the HTTPS address found in the GitHub page (don't forget the space after "clone"), and press enter.
-+ The clone will be created within a new the folder called, "Fat_Racoon_Kitchen" (name of the original repository).
-+ Unpack everything from this new folder to the root of the GitPod project tree and the project will be setup within GitPod (minus the database which we will setup shortly).
-+ Open up the file `run.py` and search for "head_chef".
-+ Update the "fat_raccoon" to your new head chef's username.

 ## Heroku Deployment
 + Log into Heroku.
 + Create a new app on Heroku by clicking **New** and following the directions.
-+ To prep your GitPod repository for Heroku:
++ Prep your GitPod repository for Heroku:
     + Go to your GitPod project that houses the clone from the previous section.
-        + In bash (of GitPod) type, `pip3 freeze --local > requirements.txt`.
+        + In bash (of GitPod clone) type, `pip3 freeze --local > requirements.txt`.
-        + In bash (of GitPod) type, `echo web: python run.py > Procfile`.
+        + In bash (of GitPod clone) type, `echo web: python run.py > Procfile`.
             + Check contents of Procfile, because two problems can occur:
                 + If the opened Procfile has a blank line at the bottom, delete this line.
                 + Be sure there is a space after the colon.
         + This creates the two files needed for Heroku to identify what it needs to run the app.
 + Link Heroku and GitHub:
     + Log into Heroku.
-    + From the **Personal apps** page, click on new app that was just created in Heroku.
+    + From the **Personal apps** page, click on the new app that was just created in Heroku.
     + Click on **Deploy**.
     + Click on **GitHub** from **Deployment method** section.
     + Enter your GitHub information and the name of the cloned repository into the "Connect to GitHub" section.
 + Share `env.py` information with Heroku.
     + Click on **Settings**.
     + Click on **Reveal Config Vars** from **Config Vars** section.
-    + Add all of the `env.py` key value pairs without their quotations.
+    + Add all of the `env.py` key and value pairs without their quotations.
 + Enable automatic deployment or manually deploy updates.
     + Automatic Deployment:
         + Click on **Deploy**.
         + Click on **Enable Automatic Deploys** in "automatic deploys" section..
         + Click on **Deploy Branch** in "manual deploy" section to start initial deployment.
     + Manual Deployment:
-        + Click on **Deploy Branch** in "manual deploy" section any time there is content you want to update active app with.
+        + Click on **Deploy Branch** in "manual deploy" section any time there is content you want to update the active app with.

 ## Database Build
 ### Database Structure